ipython/ipython/docs/source/overview.rst

   any script under pdb's control, automatically setting initial breakpoints for you.
 This version of pdb has IPython-specific improvements, including tab-completion and traceback coloring support.
-For even easier debugger access, try :samp:`%debug` after seeing an exception. winpdb is also supported, see ipy_winpdb extension.
+For even easier debugger access, try :samp:`%debug` after seeing an exception.

 * Profiler support.
 You can run single statements (similar to :samp:`profile.run()`) or complete programs under the profiler's control.